ros-industrial/industrial_training/gh_pages/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-ROS Industrial (Kinetic) Training Exercises
+ROS Industrial (Melodic) Training Exercises
 ===========================================

 Setup PC